fhbash/blog/content/_hero.md

 ##### Welcome to my personal blog

+I write about software developer stuff specially in python and C/C++ and freesoftware and opensouce

-More than 20 years of programming experience.
-Working at [Red Hat], previously at [IBM]
+Working at [Red Hat] on [RPM Team] - Linux Engineering team, previously at [IBM]